 Over in West, Bret is another upcoming local winery proving that the good stuff doesn’t just come from France and Italy.
 Or, pop into Wijnwinkel Bob - a speciality store showcasing wine varieties made by small-scale Dutch producers.

-Amsterdam’s craft beer scene has been hopping off in recent years with a colossal array of local breweries, taprooms and speciality tasting bars now spread across the city.
+Amsterdam’s craft beer scene has been hopping off in recent years with a colossal array of local breweries, taprooms and specialty tasting bars now spread across the city.
 In de Wildeman is a well seasoned favourite.
 Housed in a former distillery dating back to 1690, this atmospheric brewpub serves over 200 bottled beers and around 18 draft varieties on any given day.

 For a taste of the city’s contemporary brewing culture, pull up a barstool at Brouwerij Troost, an experimental brewery with a trio of locations.
 Their small-batch brewery housed in a spectacular former monastery in De Pijp is well worth the visit.
 Alternatively, you can visit their cavernous space at the Westergasterrein (which is open for tours) or their cosy brew pup in Oud-West to sample their range of freshly poured organic beers - pilsners, saisons, IPAs, tripels and you name it - from the tanks above the bar.

 Amsterdam’s distilling tradition for jenever - a juniper-flavoured liqueur that locals can’t get enough of - goes back yonks.
 Best of all, there are a whole host of authentic taverns and tasting rooms across the city for you to try different varieties.
-Wynand Fockink is your first port of call: a historic pub and distillery that has been ageing traditional Dutch liqueurs and brandies in oak barrels since 1679.
+Wynand Fockink is your first drinking hole of call: a historic pub and distillery that has been ageing traditional Dutch liqueurs and brandies in oak barrels since 1679.
 Impress the bartender by taking your first sip completely handsfree or ordering a kopstootje - jenever in a tulip-shaped glass with a beer on the side.

 Alternatively, Proeflokaal de Admiraal is a delightful canalside tasting room for the van Wees Distillery.
 Here you can sample a range of locally-distilled jenevers paired with delectable bar snacks that will give you the perfect introduction to traditional Dutch cuisine.
 They also offer tastings and guided tours of the Ooievaar Distillery in the neighbouring Jordaan.